Five Sails for Six Swedes

 On a different note, NMFS was unable to implement their grouper/snapper regulatory amendment Jan 1st, so we are good to go 'on the bottom' for the time being.
 Look for a good grouper bite on the inside edge of the offshore bar in February.
 Twenty-seven fathoms should continue to provide action for amberjack and grouper enthusiasts while the wrecks will be holding AJ's, grouper, snapper and kingfish from time to time.
 Let's hope that the manta ray migration and their resident schools of cobia make it down past Cape Canaveral this year.
 Some good cold weather could help us out in that regard and not be all that difficult to bear considering the difference it might make to our fishing.

-www.lastmango-charters.com or call my cell at 772-559-0594 for more info on our fishing charters.
+Find us on the web at www.lastmango-charters.com or call my cell at 772-559-0594 for more info on our fishing charters.

 Tight Lines and Great Fishing,Capt Tris